Navigating the Sexual Misconduct Grievance Process

 If you have experienced sexual misconduct, the Office of Equity provides information about supportive measures, reporting options, and the investigation process.
 If you have any questions, please contact the Office of Equity at 435-797-1266.

 The Office of Equity grievance process for sexual misconduct reports is an administrative process, which is different than a criminal process.
-It includes earlier resolutions, formal investigations, and university-driven investigations.
+It includes alternative resolutions, formal investigations, and university-driven formal investigations.

-The interim executive director of the Office of Equity is Steven Rammell.
+The executive director of the Office of Equity is Matt Pinner.

 The executive director oversees the Office of Equity processes and operations.
 The executive director oversees the Office of Equity grievance process generally and also determines whether there is good cause to extend timeframes for the investigation process.

 The USU Title IX Coordinator is Cody Carmichael.